ConorM2710/memory-mindscape/README.md

 Memory Mindscape utilises Javascript to allow the user to participate in a fun and interactive memory game.
 The site is targeted at people who are competitive and want to test themselves mentally.

-The site has been designed to look and feel "retro", this effect was achiveved by using pixelated font and a black and green color scheme much like the old green phosphorus monochrome computer screens.
+The site has been designed to look and feel "retro", this effect was achieved by using pixelated font and a black and green color scheme much like the old green phosphorus monochrome computer screens.

 ![responsive-design-layout](./assets/images/responsive-design.png)